 On October 7, I reported that evangelist Joyce Meyer claimed to have an earned PhD in theology from Life Christian University.
-She claimed to be a graduate on a promotional video still housed on the LCU website and said the degree was earned on her website.
+She claimed to be a graduate on a promotional video still housed on the LCU website (this video has been removed – Meyer’s picture remains) and said the degree was earned on her website.
 On October 11, I filed a complaint with the Missouri Attorney General’s office in keeping with MO law which forbids the use of false and misleading degrees in connection with one’s business or profession.

 Sometime after the initial post and the AG complaint was filed, Joyce Meyer Ministries changed the designation of the LCU degree from “earned” to “honorary.”
 I know the change happened after the complaint was filed because the degree was described as “earned” on October 15, 2016 (from the Wayback Machine on Oct.
 15).
 I discovered the change in November.

 Until recently, I did not know why Joyce Meyer Ministries changed the designation from “earned” to the more accurate “honorary.”
 A few days ago, I received an email from the MO AG office indicating that action had been taken on my complaint.
 Attached to email was a March 29, 2017 letter from an attorney for Joyce Meyer Ministries to the MO AG’s office indicating that the designation had been changed on the website because the description was inaccurate.
 About LCU’s description of an earned degree, the spokesman for Joyce Meyer Ministry wrote:

 While we are aware that this is the verbiage that Life Christian University uses on their own website and literature, we simply felt it did not accurately reflect the information correctly.
 Because of this we took the initiative to change the wording on our website and literature from “earned” to “honorary” before this complaint was filed.